Douwe-Spaanderman/Radiomics-papernotes/notes/Radiomics:_Extracting_more_information_from_medical_images_using_advanced_feature_analysis.md

 #### Notes

-- External datasets are vary important to establish causal relationship between gene expression patterns and image features.
+- External datasets are very important to establish causal relationship between gene expression patterns and image features.
 - Multi-centric setting would also provide more impact